 Pursuant to Rule 12(d) of the Arizona Rules of Civil Appellate Procedure, the appellant in a civil case must complete a case management statement and file it in the Court of Appeals within 20 days after distribution of the Clerk of the Court’s initial notice under Rule 12(b).
-Appellant must serve copies of the docketing statement on counsel of record for all other parties.
+Appellant must serve copies of the case management statement on counsel of record for all other parties.
 The Court of Appeals uses the case management statement to identify suitable cases for the court’s settlement conference program and to detect jurisdictional defects, among other things.
 Accordingly, questions on the case management statement about the entry and nature of the judgment and about the parties and claims involved in the case should be answered carefully and thoroughly.
-Click here for a copy of the docketing statement form.
+Click here for more information.

 IV.
 Calendars and Oral Arguments.

 The Court normally sets its cases on calendars for consideration by panels of the Court on Tuesdays and Wednesdays.
 When Monday is a holiday, Tuesday calendars may move to Thursday.

 A party wishing oral argument in a case must file a timely motion for oral argument pursuant to ARCAP 18.
 When oral argument is granted, each side usually is allowed 20 minutes for argument, except in Rule 29 (accelerated) civil cases, in which each side is allowed 30 minutes.
 Time is allocated per side.
 When there are multiple parties on a side, they must divide among themselves the time allotted.